nickft/tma-label-manager/README.md

 ## In Brief <a name="brief"></a>

-Once the application launches and you connect to "localhost:8000" you will see a simple form where you can insert the number of videos (e.g. 100), the duration of each session playback in seconds (e.g. 60) and the bandwidth limitation in Mbps as a comma separated string (e.g. "0.25, 1, 2").
+Once the application launches and you connect to "localhost:8000" you will see a form where you can insert the number of videos (e.g. 100), the duration of each session playback in seconds (e.g. 60) and the bandwidth limitation in Mbps as a comma separated string (e.g. "0.25, 1, 2").

 Once you click on Submit button then the following takes place on the backend (this is also explained in the workflow diagram):